LiteBlue Login – How to Sign in to Liteblue.USPS.gov.

-Log in to LiteBlue.USPS.Gov, and view your work schedule online, check your payslips with ePayroll, and search for new job openings within the USPS family.
+How to sign in to LiteBlue.USPS.Gov, view your work schedule online, check your payslips with USPS ePayroll, and search for new job openings within the USPS corporate family.

 You must have a “USPS Employee ID” and a “USPS Self Service Password” before you sign in to the LiteBlue Portal.

-The USPS Self Service Password is the same password used for all USPS employee websites and services, including LiteBlue.Usps.gov, eReassign, PostalEASE, eIdeas and eOPF.
+The USPS Self Service Password is the same password used for all USPS employee websites and services, including LiteBlue.Usps.gov, eIdeas, eOPF, eReassign and PostalEASE.

-To register for a “USPS Self Service Password”, you will also need to enter your USPS Employee ID.
-Your Employee ID number can be found at the top of your pay slip.
-It is an 8-digit number.
+To register for a “USPS Self Service Password”, you will also need to enter your USPS ID for employees.
+The USPS Employee ID number can easily be found at the very top of your pay slip.
+It will be an 8-digit number.

 If you have already changed and acquired a new “USPS Self Service Password”, you can go ahead an log in to the Liteblue employee portal itself.